YiKaiLiao/Coffee-Enthusiast-Hub/backend/README_DEPLOYMENT.md

 1. Set DEBUG = False
 2. Set ALLOWED_HOSTS to include your domain or public IP
+3. Set CORS_ALLOWED_ORIGINS to include your domain or public IP
-3. Configure DATABASES for your production database
+4. Configure DATABASES for your production database

 ### 10. Set up Django Project